metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 Further notes:

-* so we have different versions.<br>
+* so we have different config versions.<br>
 If a version is "processed" it can not be changed anymore, unless all it partitions are deleted and all the partitioned data are migrated back into production.<br>
 However, it can be deep-copied to serve as blueprint for another version
 * the partioner configuration invites the partitioner implementation(s) to "forward-follow" existing references.<br>
 So, when loading and adding records to a partition, the implementation should go from C_Invoice via C_Invoice.C_Order_ID to the referenced C_Order, and not from C_Order to the referencing invoices.<br>
 I think that's much more performant.
-* Repreating myself: despite this is specified in terms of metasfresh tables, the API needs to be DB agnostic.
-That means, the config shall be representable in terms of POJOs (and lists of maps of pojos).
+* Repeating myself: despite this is specified in terms of metasfresh tables, the API needs to be DB agnostic.
+That means, the config shall be representable in terms of simple POJOs and lists or maps of pojos.

+### Coordinator

+By ** coordinator**  I mean a component checks out existing partitions and decides what to do this them.
+Not every partition shall "blindly" be migrated.

+* this component has the job of evaluating partitions and see
+  * whether the could be migrated.
+This might include some SPI to invoke domain specific stuff..e.g. a C_Invoice might not only require `Processed='Y'`, but also `Paid='Y'` to be true
+  * if they are not yet ready, decide when the time for a re-evaluation will be
+* if they should be migrated, flag them accordingly
+* keep audit records, so if a partition should not (yet) be migrated, make it easy for the users to understand why not.
+* the coordinator config needs to be part of the partitioner's config or needs to be referenced from the partitioner's config.

 ### Migrator

-By **migrator** i mean a component that can receive partitions and is responsible to migrate them from one "level" to the other.
+By **migrator** I mean a component that can receive partitions and is responsible to migrate them from one "level" to the other.

   * the migrator can have different implementations.
 For the first increment, it might just need to be able to update tables' `DLM_ArchiveLevel` columns.
   * the API/SPI shall be such that there is a way to implement the migration in one step (e.g. delete and insert or simply update, both in one statement) and also in two steps (e.g. export a partition into JSON and import it somewhere else).